-- 4. All Essential Businesses and Operations are encouraged to remain open.
-To the greatest extent feasible, Essential Businesses and Operations should comply with Social Distancing Requirements as recommended by the Centers for Disease Control and the Surgeon General of Florida, including by maintaining six-foot distance between both employees and members of the public always, including when any customers are standing in line.
-Pursuant to the Governor's Executive Order 20-83, and the Surgeon General's Health Advisory, Employers should make every effort to reduce the onsite workforce to 50% capacity, where possible, to the extent that reduction can be accomplished without significantly disrupting the ability to conduct business.
-OSHA guidelines regarding COVID-19 found in publication 3990 shall be followed. https://www.osha.gov/Publications/OSHA3990.pdf or subsequent rules.
-Workers shall be educated by employers of the standards and require that standards be present on worksite.
-If an employee believes that they are being required to work in sub-standard conditions they may call the County's 311 phone number and leave a complaint anonymously.
-To the extent that there is a governing body or licensure group that imposes more stringent guidelines than OSHA, then the business shall comply with those requirements. - 5.
-All non-medical and non-residential businesses and activities allowed under the Governor's Orders shall limit occupancy by individuals other than staff. to one per 1000 square feet of covered space as determined by the local authority.
-Additional customers may line up outside waiting for entry as well as customers lined up for payment.
-All effort should be made to assist customers in maintaining 6 feet of separation to comply with CDC guidance.
-Pharmacy only customers are permitted to be escorted to the pharmacy without waiting in line for entry to the grocery store This section applies to services in houses of worship, churches or synagogue. - 6.
+- 5. All non-medical and non-residential businesses and activities allowed under the Governor's Orders shall limit occupancy by individuals other than staff to 25% of approved occupancy.
+Approved occupancy shall be the covered occupancy as rated by the Fire Marshal having jurisdiction.
+This section applies to services in houses of worship, churches or synagogues. - 6.
 In addition to any permitted Minimum Basic Operations, all retail and commercial businesses may perform remote work so that a business's employees may interact with each other and/or with customers solely through electronic or telephonic means, and deliver services or products via only electronic means or mailing, shipping, or delivery services. - 7.
 This Order does not affect or limit the operations of Alachua County, any public utility, any municipality, the Alachua County School District, the, any other local government entity in Alachua County, or any State or Federal office or facility. - 8.
-Pursuant to the Governor's Executive order 20-91, no public gathering of 10 or more is allowed.
-Pursuant to the order groups greater than 10 may be ordered to disperse. - 9.
+Pursuant to the Governor's Executive order 20-91, no public gathering of in excess of 10 is allowed.
+Pursuant to the order groups greater in number than 10 may be ordered to disperse. - 9.
 Severability.